CityOfPhiladelphia/OIT-geodata/Open Address Data/Readme.md

 ### Description

-This data is every standardized address and related coordinates.

 DATA DEVELOPMENT: This data is created from the City of Philadelphia's Unified Land Record System (ULRS).
 The PARCEL_ADDRESS table in the ULRS system contains a row of every standardized address in the system that is linked to a parcel.
 Each row also contains coordinates in NAD_1983_StatePlane_Pennsylvania_South_FIPS_3702_Feet (2272).
 The uploaded data is exported after a running a SQL query against the layer to kae sure none of the following felds are NULL; street_number, street)name, street_type, x_coord, and y_coord.